A Guide to Finding the Best Dentist in Chiang Mai

 You can get treatment from dental students at Chiang Mai University

 You can choose between getting a treatment from dental students and lecturers.
-Treatments performed by dental students cost very cheap.
+Treatments performed by dental students are very cheap.
 It can even be less than a hundred baht for a tooth extraction.

 You don’t need to worry about the quality of treatment performed by students.
 All procedures are closely supervised by lecturers.